turanszkij/WickedEngine/README.md

 Python script which will generate the SPIR-V shader building program "build_SPIRV.bat".
 Run "build_SPIRV.bat" to build all HLSL shaders as SPIR-V bytecode format for Vulkan.
 Shader loading after this is automatic if you start the application with Vulkan support.

-* **To load HLSL 6 shaders, first, run the "generate_shader_buildtask_hlsl6.py" Python script which will generate the HLSL6 shader building program "build_HLSL6.bat".
-Run "build_HLSL6.bat" to build all HLSL shaders as HLSL6 bytecode format for DirectX12.
+* **To load HLSL 6 shaders, first compile the Shaders_HLSL6 project in Visual Studio

 <br/>